bcgilmour/msc-comparison/README.md

 # msc-comparison
-Helping to compile MSc data
+Helping to compile MSc data for me and really only for me